Sharp upper tail behavior of line ensembles via the tangent method: Two-point limit shape

-By applying the Brownian Gibbs property and using monotonicity (Lemma~\ref{l.monotonicity}) we can replace the lower boundary condition by $-x^2+\varepsilon M\theta^{1/4}$.
-Since in this subcase the line joining the endpoints of the Brownian bridge is tangent to or lies above $-x^2$ by Lemma~\ref{l.convexity algebra}, we get a Gaussian bound on the first term of the previous display by Corollary~\ref{c.ratio of deviation prob and part func}. \end{proof}
+By applying the Brownian Gibbs property and then using monotonicity (Lemma~\ref{l.monotonicity}) we can replace the lower boundary condition in the Gibbs measure by $-x^2+\varepsilon M_{a,b}\theta^{1/4}$.
+Since in this subcase the line joining the endpoints of the Brownian bridge is tangent to or lies above $-x^2$, we get a Gaussian bound on the previous display by Corollary~\ref{c.ratio of deviation prob and part func}. \end{proof}